-In 1973, The Exorcist movie – loosely based on Roland Doe’s exorcism – was released.
-It featured scenes of the demon Pazuzu levitating, growling and spinning the head of the victim.
+In 1973, The Exorcist movie – loosely based on Roland Doe’s true life exorcism – was released.
+It featured scenes of demon Pazuzu growling and spinning the head of the victim.
 Several other movie plots and literature have toured a similar story line.

 This was not an obscure book; it had the Vatican’s Imprimi Potest and Nihil Obstat.
 Fitzmyer himself was a member of the Pontifical Biblical Commission, yet he found it convenient to accuse the Lord Jesus of “protological thinking.”
 It tells how really bad the state of affairs is in the Vatican.

-Another Catholic priest wrote: “The N[ew] T[estament] contains many references and allusions to the devil, demons, and unclean spirits…” He then throws in the party line: “Some of these references are poetic metaphor and hyperbole” (The New Dictionary of Theology, 275).
+Another Catholic priest wrote: “The N[ew] T[estament] contains many references and allusions to the devil, demons, and unclean spirits…” He then throws in the party line: “Some of these references are poetic metaphor and hyperbole” (The New Dictionary of Theology, ed.
+Joseph Komonchak, 2006, 275).

 For a religion that dismisses creationism for evolution, pushing demons into the closet of poetic metaphor can’t be that difficult.
-On the other side of the divide, however, more Catholics are owning up about the demonic infestations in their lives which had hitherto been muffled with smells and bells.
+On the other side of the divide, however, more and more Catholics are owning up to demonic infestations in their lives which had hitherto been muffled with smells and bells.
 This has forced some of the Vatican hierarchy to begin to admit the obvious.

 Games Exorcists Play

 Exorcism is said to be a sacrament administered to those demon possessed.
 The Catholic Catechism says: “When the Church asks publicly and authoritatively in the name of Jesus Christ that a person or object be protected against the power of Evil One and withdrawn from his dominion, it is called exorcism” (par.
 1673).